-Project Picasso is a Volunteer run Art Enrichment Program, overseen by hospital staff including support from Child Life, Therapy Services and the Art Therapy Program.
-The program currently operates on the Hematology/Oncology Unit once or twice a week and has expanded to the Neuro Rehabilitation Unit, typically twice each month.
+Project Picasso is a Volunteer run Art Enrichment Program, overseen by hospital staff including support from Child Life, Therapy Services, and the Art Therapy Program.
+The program currently operates on the 9th floor Hematology/Oncology Unit once or twice a week and has expanded to the 12th floor Neurology/Neurorehab Unit and the 8th floor General Medicine floor.
+These groups currently take place on Friday afternoons.
 Patients are invited to attend on their respective units and the activity offered hopes to achieve the following goals, which may include, but are not limited to:

 - Provide social opportunities for patients to interact with each other, with volunteers and with staff